StrangeOutdoors.com

 The strange disappearance of Kevin Robert O'Keefe from Glacier Bay National Park

-Kevin Robert O'Keefe, disappeared October 8, 1985, Wolf Bay, Glacier Bay National Park, Alaska
+Kevin Robert O'Keefe disappeared October 8, 1985, Wolf Bay, Glacier Bay National Park, Alaska

 See this content in the original post

 A pair of boots, a glove liner, and a hat were also discovered several hundred yards from the campsite in a gully out of sight from the camp.
-Not have these items would be potentially deadly in Alaska at this time of the year.
+Not having these items would be potentially deadly in Alaska at this time of the year.

-It is very strange that Kevin's tent was damaged and that his boots were found nearby.
+It is bizarre that Kevin's tent was damaged, and his boots were found nearby.
 Was he disturbed whilst he slept?
-No sign of O'keefe has ever been found.

 See the latest Exclusive members-only articles on StrangeOutdoors.com